 In this post, I will show you 10 things you should never pay full price for and some you should never pay for at all!
 You will be amazed at what may be on this list and I hope you will find more ways to get out of paying full price for things you use commonly.

 2. Laundry supplies.
-I can’t stress enough how cheap it is to make your own laundry soap, it will be pennies per load.
+I can’t stress enough how cheap it is to make your own laundry soap.
+It will be pennies per load.
 Laundry soap sold on the shelves has a very high markup and is often full of chemicals.
-If you make your own, you have all the control over what goes into it as well as what it smells like as you can add essential oils in virtually every scent available.
+If you make your own, you have control over what goes into it as well as what it smells like.
+You can add essential oils in virtually every scent available.

 3. Classic books in e-book format.
 Many times, the copyright has expired on very old books and they are available free in e-book format.
-Get your hands on them on Amazon and other online book stores.
-Here is how to find free ebooks for Kindle, how to find free ebooks for Nook, and how to receive a daily email of free ebooks for any reader.
+Get your hands on them on Amazon and other online bookstores.
+Here is how to find free ebooks for Kindle and how to find free ebooks for Nook.

 4. Clothing – especially for kids.
 Kids go through clothes so fast.
 Keep up with it by shopping thrift stores (many of them have brand names!).
 If you must have new clothes for them, shop on the seasonal clearance racks for next season.
 If you want a new coat, for instance, buy one 1-2 sizes larger than they wear now for next winter.
 This way you will always have a wardrobe ready for them each season.
-I bought a coat for my daughter this last winter on the clearance rack and it was originally over $100, but I got it for over 93% off at $7.00 in March.
+I bought a coat for my daughter this last winter on the clearance rack.
+It was originally over $100, but I got it for over 93% off at $7.00 in March.
 This is almost always true if you wait to see with sales.
 While you may miss out on the best selection of sizes and colors, when you get a discount like the one I mentioned, it was well worth waiting for!

 5. Magazines.
 You can get these free at the library in many places.
-You can either check them out or some libraries offer a bin that people can toss their used magazines in for others to take.
+You can usually check them out, and some libraries even offer a bin that people can toss their used magazines in for others to take.
 If you are too busy to do this, seriously consider a subscription.
 You can save a lot with magazines now almost getting desperate for subscribers.
 DiscountMags.com has deals all the time, many for less than $10 and they sometimes offer buy one year, get one year free deal.

 6. Car Rentals.
 Never wait until last minute to rent.
-Car rentals are like plane tickets; the more in advance you book them, the more you save.
-Also, the last time I rented a car for a road trip, I was amazed at the crazy difference between companies and prices.
+Car rentals are like plane tickets; the further in advance you book them, the more you save.
+Also, the last time I rented a car for a road trip, I was amazed at the crazy difference between various companies’ prices.
 Always shop around.
 Also, if you are staying at a hotel that offers a shuttle, see if they offer it to other places besides the airport.
 You may not even need to rent a car if they do.
 Here are more tips for saving money on travel.

-The daily deal sites often include deals on dining out.
+The daily deal sites such as LivingSocial and Groupon often include deals on dining out.
 You can also subscribe to email notifications about deals in your city and find offers up to 75% off for local restaurants.
-Here is a list of daily deal sites: